Psy-Fer/interARTIC/docs/snakeballing.md

     vi) Hard coded paths such as `/home/user/miniconda3/envs/artic-ncov2019/bin/python3.6` must be replaced with `/usr/bin/env python3.6`

-    Some ugly grep commands to patch these lazily.
+    Some ugly and lazy example grep commands to patch these:

     ```bash
     cd artic_bin/bin